sergisiso/psyclone-spack/README.md

 1. Install the spack recipe manually (the environment will reuse the already installed one)
 2. Run the staged `rfm_build.sh` (build process)
 3. Run the staged `rfm_job.sh` (benchmark)

+> **_NOTE:_** Reframe has been patched to ignore spack config options so that by default it uses the same configuration/installations than the Spack packages installed in the system.